ArjenStens/obsidian-notes-public/blog/tech/nostr/Nostr - Event lifetimes.md

 ---
 publish: true
 ---
+**Nostr knows different kinds of event lifecycles (or, lifetimes).
+In some cases, you want to only keep one copy of an event (like your profile).
+In other instances like a public announcement of a product sale, you might not want that to stick around forever.
+Below you can find a quick summary of each of the event lifetimes Nostr has to offer.**

 ## Regular
 Regular events will 'forever' be stored on Nostr, unless explicitly deleted by all relays, either through a [NIP-09 (delete)](https://nostr-nips.com/nip-09) event or at their own accord.